 Risk management

-The Sustainability Promotion Committee evaluates and manages risks and opportunities related to climate change, such as CO2 emission regulations.
-It manages company-wide climate change risks and opportunities, and also deliberates, decides, and reports to the Board of Directors on methods for identifying, evaluating, and managing risks and opportunities.
-Identified climate change-related risks are classified into "transition risks" and "physical risks," and the financial impact of the risks and opportunities is evaluated.
-After identifying significant risks and opportunities, the committee consults with the Risk Management Committee and considers countermeasures.
+The Sustainability Promotion Committee evaluates and manages risks and opportunities related to climate change.
+It manages company-wide climate change risks and opportunities, and also discusses and decides on methods for identifying, evaluating, and managing risks and opportunities, before reporting to the Board of Directors.
+Identified climate change-related risks are classified into "transition risks" and "physical risks," and the financial impact is evaluated.
+After identifying significant risks and opportunities, the committee discusses countermeasures with the Risk Management Committee.

 Indicators and targets